Is Wickes open today? All you need to know about Wickes online DIY store home delivery and click and collect

 Wickes online orders are open and the web site is working.
 As well as home delivery, Wickes is also offering click and collect during the week, between 6am and 3pm.
 It’s a contactless version of click and collect on ‘essential items only’.
 There is usually a 'queue' to get on the Wickes website.
-And we have further bad news for you: the queue is currently 'more than an hour'.
+And we have further bad news for you: the queue is currently as long as an hour's wait or sometimes 'more than an hour', which could mean anything.

-Wickes online ordering for home delivery and click and collect is in major demand, then.
+Wickes online ordering for home delivery and click and collect is in major demand.
 On click and collect, Wickes says, ‘Some collections will not be available for 8 hrs or [until the] next day.
 Please wait for confirmation that your order is ready before visiting the store.’

 However, the good news for those wanting home delivery is that the queue subsides in the evening and on Sunday, because you can't book click and collect after 3pm.